mariadb-corporation/MaxScale/Documentation/Reference/MaxAdmin.md

 until the next restart.

 ```
-'monitor' - Destroy a monitor
+destroy monitor - Destroy a monitor

 Usage: destroy monitor NAME

+Parameters:
+NAME Monitor to destroy

+The monitor is stopped and it will be removed on the next restart of MaxScale

+Example: destroy monitor my-monitor
 ```

 ## Other Modules